DNA64/winclassic/README.md

 # winclassic
 Run Microsoft Windows on your Classic Mini!

+**Table of contents:**
+ - How to Install Windows 3.x on your NES, SNES & SEGA Classic!
-## How to Install Windows 3.x on your S/NES Classic
+ - How to Install Windows 3.x on your PlayStation Classic with Project Eris
+ - Windows 3.x Installation
+ - Troubleshooting Windows 3.x
+ - Un-installing Windows 3.x
+ - Migrating your installation to another system
+ - Installing other operating systems

+# How to Install Windows 3.x on your NES, SNES & SEGA Classic!
 Tutorial written and maintained by viral_dna

 Let's skip the "Why?" and move right into the "How?!".